 The Definitive EMS Airway Course

 Work with an expert faculty who knows the unique challenges facing EMS providers.
-All of our faculty members perform airway management regularly in their clinical practices.

 Use all of the airway devices in small group sessions.

 Practice decision-making and airway techniques in Code AirwayTM stations.

 Face the most challenging patient scenarios in a no-risk environment.
 These include: elevated ICP, pulmonary edema, cardiogenic shock, status asthmaticus foreign body in the airway, direct airway trauma, multiple trauma with shock, and many more.